JanESchneider/Season-Sim/README.md

   - **Earth-centered view:** Click on the Earth to zoom in and see the sunlight distribution up close.
 - **Educational Pop-ups:** Information appears automatically when the Earth reaches solstices or equinoxes.
 - **Hemisphere Toggle:** Switch descriptions to focus on either the Northern or Southern Hemisphere perspective.

+## Planned
+- **English Language support:** Toggle between German and English interface.
+- **Labels explaining the tropics and arctic cirles:** More information in the viewport.
+- **Interactive Equinox and Solstice positions:** More information on the key positions along the orbit.
+- **Moon phases:** Adding the Moon to have a separate explanation on the moon phases.